 While building Morrissey Construction, Ed and Trixie were also raising 11 children.
 Family and his children’s activities were top priority.
 Being an active presence in their lives, Ed took pride in leading by example and mentoring his children and 27 grandchildren.

-Michael M. Morrissey began working for his father when he was 10 years old.
-Through the years he worked his way up as a laborer while in college, then as a carpenter, assistant superintendent, superintendent, vice president and now serves as President/CEO.
-His sons, Mike and Ryan, have also spent their entire professional lives climbing the ranks at the company.
-Mike now serves as Vice President/Director of Operations and Ryan serves as Treasurer/Director of Pre-construction.
+Ed’s son Michael M. Morrissey later purchased the company and became President & CEO after working for his father since he was 10 years old.
+Through the years he worked his way up as a laborer while in college, then as a carpenter, assistant superintendent, superintendent and vice president.

 Together, with the rest of the Morrissey Construction staff, the legacy that Ed created and principles with which he built the company, will be carried on and respected by future generations.